 Bankruptcy Advice – Frequently asked questions

-If you are struggling to pay the money you owe to creditors, there are various options available to you.
+If you are struggling to pay the money you owe to creditors, there are various options available to you, therefore getting decent bankruptcy advice is important.
 These options vary depending on details such as the type of debt you have, how much you owe and what your personal assets are.
 If you believe you can’t repay the money you owe to creditors, one of the options you have is declaring bankruptcy.
 To ensure you fully understand what this means we have compiled a small list of FAQs below.
-If you have any further questions, we are of course on-hand to provide any bankruptcy help you may need.
+If you have any further questions, we are of course on-hand to provide any bankruptcy advice you may need.

 Is Bankruptcy the Only Option for me?